• Skip to main content

 Chalet-style apartments with kitchenettes are a great option to stay in Durmitor, which also gives you the opportunity to interact with the locals, which I found to be very friendly.

-Domaćinstvo Krstajić -Rural Holiday: we loved our stay in this country house, located a 5-minute drive from Žabljak.
+Domaćinstvo Krstajić -Rural Holiday: we loved our stay in this country house, a 5-minute drive from Žabljak.
 We booked the Deluxe Double Studio on the Ground floor, with an equipped kitchenette, private bathroom, and a seating and dining area .
-It’s not a luxury accommodation, but it’s comfortable, sparkling clean, well maintained, quiet, with good wifi, and the hospitality is one of the best we’ve experienced.
+Not a luxury accommodation, but it’s comfortable, clean, quiet, with good wifi, and the hospitality is one of the best we’ve experienced.

-Check rates and availability at Domaćinstvo Krstajić, with a 9.6/10 rating.
+Check rates and availability at Domaćinstvo Krstajić, with a 9.5/10 rating based on more than 265 reviews

-Check rates and availability at Hotel Soa, with a 9.1/10 rating.
+Check rates and availability at Hotel Soa, with a 9.0/10 rating based on more than 1,180 reviews.

 Best Time to Visit Durmitor National Park